bento-platform/bento_event_relay/README.md

 REDIS_CONNECTION=

 # Subscription pattern the Redis PubSub connection.
 The default is configured
-# to be chord.* for the Bento platform, but it can be set to anything.
+# to the below value for the Bento platform, but it can be set to anything.
 # See https://redis.io/topics/pubsub and specifically the pattern-matching.
 REDIS_SUBSCRIBE_PATTERN="bento.*"